al1A91/al1A91/README.md

 Passionate and detail-oriented code enthusiast with a strong background in product design.
 I have more recently become drawn to the tech industry, where I can leverage my problem-solving skills and creative mindset for efficient approaches.
-My expertise lies in Python, utilizing essential tools and frameworks.
+My expertise lies in Python, utilizing essential tools and frameworks, SQL, Power BI & Tablue.
 Seeking opportunities to contribute to innovative projects and drive meaningful impact in the field of data science.

 ## Projects